HPE/terraform-provider-hpegl/docs/resources/vmaas_instance_clone.md

 - `network` (Block List, Min: 1, Max: 5) Details of the network to which the instance should belong. (see [below for nested schema](#nestedblock--network))
 - `source_instance_id` (Number) Instance ID of the source instance.
 For getting source instance ID use 'hpeg_vmaas_instance' resource.
+- `volume` (Block List, Min: 1) A list of volumes to be created inside a provisioned instance.
+				It can have a root volume and other secondary volumes. (see [below for nested schema](#nestedblock--volume))

 ### Optional